danielroelfs/cv/README.md

 # cv

-This repository hosts my online cv created with RMarkdown and the `{pagedown}` package.
+This repository hosts my online cv created with Quarto.

 Hosted using GitHub Pages